K0p1-Git/cloudflare-ddns-updater/README.md

-# Cloudflare Dynamic DNS IP Register
+# Cloudflare Dynamic DNS IP Updater

 This script is used to update dynamic DNS entries for accounts on Cloudflare.